MoarVM/MoarVM/docs/extops.markdown

     /* the function pointer (see below for signature/macro) */
     MVMCustomOp *function_ptr;

+    /* number of bytes the interpreter should advance the cur_op pointer */ MVMint32 op_size;

     /* (speculative/future) function pointer to the code in C that the JIT can call to generate an AST for the operation, for super-ultra-awesome optimization